browser-history/browser-history/docs/contributing.rst

 #.
 Make changes, ``git add`` and then commit.
 Make sure to link the issue number in the commit message.

+   .. caution:: When testing changes, create and activate a virtual environment and install
+      the package in editable mode using ``pip install -e .`` to ensure that the pip version is not used.

    * ``git add <names of all modified files>``
    * ``git commit``
    * Make your commit descriptive.
 The above command will open your text editor.